 On November 17, 2020, the Company completed the acquisition of substantially all of the assets of ImageSoft, Inc. to expand its software offerings, primarily in the public sector vertical.
+ImageSoft, Inc. is within the Proprietary Software & Payments segment.
 Total purchase consideration was \$47,040, including \$40,000 in cash consideration, funded by proceeds from the Company's revolving credit facility, and \$7,040 in contingent consideration.